 - Assignments and Examinations Written Examinations (4) (55%) Exams will be T/F and multiple-choice.
-Each exam will cover approximate one quarter of the semester's material - Case Studies and Homework (8) (30%) Scenarios relating to specific diseases or conditions will be given with discussion questions to follow.
-Students will respond in paragraph form
+Each exam will cover approximate one quarter of the semester's material - Case Studies and Homework (6) (30%) Scenarios relating to specific diseases or conditions will be given with discussion questions to follow. - Journal Article Review (10%) Students will write a report detailing a peer reviewed-research article related to exercise and a special population

-• Journal Article Review (10%)

-Students will write a report detailing a peer reviewed-research article related to exercise and a special population